dustinpfister/blog_posts/_posts/threejs-normal-material.md

 ### Computing the vertex normals attribute

-In this post the main focus is just simply the normal material, and not so much creating or updating a normals attribute of a buffer geometry.
+In this post the main focus is just simply the normal material, and not so much creating or updating a normal attribute of a geometry.
 I have wrote a [post on the compute vertex normals method](/2022/04/22/threejs-buffer-geometry-compute-vertex-normals/) of the buffer geometry instance.
 This compute vertex normals method will work fine in most cases for the task of creating a normals attribute of one is not there, or updating one in the event that the position attribute chances a little.
 In some cases however I will need to work out a way to update the state manually though, in any case I might touch base on this a little here but for the most part that is a whole other can of worms as the expression goes.

 ### The other options when it comes to materials such also be considered

 The mesh normal material is just one of [many material options in threejs](/2018/04/30/threejs-materials/) so it might be a good idea to read some post that serves as a general overview of all the options when it comes to materials.
 The main feature of interest with the normal material is just rendering textures for the faces of a geometry using the state of the normals of a geometry, but not taking into account anything that might be going on when it comes to light sources.

-The normal material is something that I often used as just a place holder material, and also it is one of several tools when it comes to debugging issues with the normal attribute of a geometry as well.
-However I can not say that it is the kind of material that I would use for any kind of real final product in terms of most of not all idea that come to mind with projects.

 ### There are other tools for debugging the normals attribute

 Often the normal material might be used as a way to help debug the state of a normal attribute.
 That is not such a bad idea as there is a certain way it should look if the normals are in a state that is often what is desired.
 However I will often use the normal material on top of the [vertex normal helper](https://threejs.org/docs/#examples/en/helpers/VertexNormalsHelper) that is my first and foremost tool that I would go with when it comes to the task of debugging vertex normals of a geometry.

 ### The source code examples in this post are up on Github